 - if and how long you will be able to continue working

-- whether you will be able to perform all of your job duties
+- if you will be able to perform all of your job duties

 - if you want other people in your workplace to know